study of traumatic stress has an interesting

 forces.
 That task is only just now being undertaken

-that apocalyptic thinking at the end of the
+the role that apocalyptic thinking at the end

 of this subversion ideology.